-The median home price is $188,000.
+The median home price is $210,000.
 Most residences sit on a leafy street, and housing is varied, from beautifully restored antebellum mansions and palatial French country manors to ordinary ranch ramblers.
 There are several master planned developments, including Wellsgate.
 It has large homes from the $300,000s.
 Steeplechase is a prestigious area with properties starting in the $500,000s.
-Azalea Gardens is a quiet neighborhood popular with retirees and is more reasonably priced with homes from the $100,000s.
 Oxford also has good selection of apartments, although many units are rented by students.

 Mississippi has one of the lowest per capita tax burdens of any state, and when it comes to retirement and taxes, it is a very friendly place.
 Retirement income, including Social Security and income from IRAs, 401(k)s, 403(b)s, Keoghs and qualified public and private pension plans, is not taxed.
-Property is assessed at just 10% and a $300 homestead exemption credit is available to everyone.
-People age 65 or better receive a $75,000 homestead exemption.
-The annual taxes on a $188,000 Oxford home are approximately $1,485 (less for people age 65 or better).
+Property is assessed at just 10%, and people age 65 or better receive a $75,000 homestead exemption.
+The annual taxes on a $210,000 Oxford home are approximately $1,650 (less for people age 65 or better).
 The state sales tax is 7% (prescription drugs and health care services are exempt).
 The top income tax rate is 5%.

 From the Civil War, when much of the town core was torched by a Union general, to civil unrest during the 1960s, Oxford has seen its share of upheaval.
 Today, though, it is undergoing gentrification.
 People are helpful, well-mannered and still respond with "yes, ma'am" and yes, sir."
 Much of life in Oxford happens in the historic downtown Square where coffeehouses, pubs, banks, retailers, art galleries, law offices and Neilson's Department Store, which is the oldest department store in the South, rub shoulders.
 More than 50 very good restaurants, including some award-winning ones, are here, too.